loader image

 Q: From what you’ve said, “D” seems not just about those masters’ styles but also about an attitude and pursuit.
 What does “D” specifically represent to you?

 A: Exactly.
 “D” isn’t just those old recordings; it symbolizes people striving for artistic heights today.
 Musicians like Andrew or Chen Junhui represent this pursuit in our generation.
-It reflects our commitment to preserving traditional culture and restoring classical music’s integrity.Some might interpret “D” as standing for differentdistinguished, or even destroy.
+It reflects our commitment to preserving traditional culture and restoring classical music’s integrity.Some might interpret “D” as standing for differentdistinguished, deform, or even destroy.
 But I see it as half of “O,” symbolizing our incomplete journey toward artistic perfection — where “O” represents wholeness or completion.
 This incomplete symbol reminds us that artistic pursuit is endless; we’re always striving toward higher realms.
 Thus, “D” embodies a path filled with effort and growth — a representation of our generation’s understanding and transmission of musical tradition, love for art, and deep resonance with life.

 Q: If “D” represents inheriting the spirit of original works, how should we approach it?